freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-the-css-box-model-by-building-a-rothko-painting/step-022.md

 Adding 1 pixel of padding to the top, bottom, left, and right of the canvas changed its dimensions to 502 pixels x 602 pixels.

-Replace `padding: 1px;` with `overflow: hidden;` to change the canvas back to its original dimensions.
+Replace `padding` property with `overflow` set to `hidden` to change the canvas back to its original dimensions.

 # --hints--